-Congratulations to Zack White of Morehead State University for being recognized as the 2016 KARH Student of the Year.
+Congratulations to Casey Allen of Eastern Kentucky University for being recognized as the 2017 KARH Student of the Year.
 The Student of the Year is award by the Kentucky Association of Housing Officers on behalf of the Kentucky Association of Residence Halls (KARH) to a student who has made outstanding contributions to their institution and the Kentucky Association of Residence Halls.

 From the nomination:

 When I read the description for the KARH Student of the Year award, I immediately thought of Casey Allen.
 He is the type of student leader that immediately makes an impression on you – he is intelligent, he is optimistic, and he is kind.
 Casey leads with a servant heart and a “can do” attitude that brings a team together and makes them all want to be better and do better.
 It is my hope that in this nomination I can truly convey what an outstanding individual Casey Allen is and what he has meant to EKU Housing & Residence Life over the past year.